Inside Pediatric Nurse Practitioner Online Programs

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

 Becoming a PNP requires advanced training in the form of a master’s or a doctorate degree in the field, which can be a real barrier for RNs and other working professionals.
-Fortunately, quality online degree programs for PNPs exist, providing substantial flexibility to students as they begin their training.
-To help you find the right opportunity, we’ve researched and showcased the top online PNP programs for 2025.
-We considered affordability, accessibility, and student outcomes.
-See which programs stand above the rest by reading on to explore the schools that made it onto our list.
+Fortunately, quality online degree programs for PNPs provide substantial flexibility to students as they begin their training and help them to overcome these hurdles.
+When combined with in-person practical experience, online learning components can offer the didactic understanding necessary for students to succeed in this field; it just takes some research to find the right PNP program for your goals and needs.

 FIND PROGRAMS NEAR YOU: